yusuf2407/holidu-property-finder/INSTALLATION_GUIDE.md

    - Click **"Select Folder"** (Windows) or **"Open"** (Mac)

 4. **Verify Installation**
-   - You should see "Property Finder" in your extensions list
+   - You should see "Holidu Property Finder" in your extensions list
    - It should show as "Enabled"

 ---